TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Hotkeys for:
+	- Knife wielding
+		- Won't 1 and 1+2 be enough?
+	- Maybe automatic knife throwing?
+		- mouse wheel up would be good
+			- in this case the throw button itself would become useless
+		- Would always return to the last picked weapon
+		- though that will work out of the box
+	- Grenade wielding
+		- A settings flag for whether to arm automatically and release on button release

 - hotbar selection through wheel won't always succeed
+	- actually that's probably not needed, it'd take way too long to navigate to the weapon of choice
+	- it will be a LOT more useful to bind wheelup/wheeldown for pulling out a particular class of a weapon, or e.g. throwing a nade
 	- even so we must somehow keep track of the current index to allow scrolling further

 - during akimbo, only drop when the G is released, not right away when it is pressed